 A crowd-sourced virtual archive of inclusive graphic design history.
 The Archive celebrates everyday design and includes everything from finished projects to process, photos, correspondence, oral histories, anecdotes, articles, essays, and other supporting material.
 Browse for research, inspiration or just for fun!

-From the dawn of writing until today, including the development of handwriting, history of type faces, history of books, Arts & Crafts and the Private Press, Posters, Printing History, History of Advertising, The Bauhaus, Digital Design and Digital Typography.
+From the dawn of writing until today, including the Development of Handwriting, History of Books, Arts & Crafts and the Private Press, Posters, Origins of Advertising, The Bauhaus, the Digital Design Revolution and Design for Social Good.
 Created by Nancy Stock-Allen.